 - Bacteria (total coliform and/or coli)

 - Check with local authorities about any heavy metals like arsenic, as well as radionuclides and radon, that may be naturally occurring in your region.
 Include these tests when a new well is drilled or your well is deepened, and follow regional guidance for repeat testing.
 For some contaminants, it may be every 10 years, while others might be every two or three years.
 A good resource for this information is www.water.epa.gov/drink/info/well/whereyoulive.cfm.

 - Test for bacteria and nitrates at least once a year.
 This is the minimum.
 Both these contaminants are associated with agricultural run-off and septic tank leakage and can be greatly influenced by heavy rain events and localized flooding, such as during a spring thaw.
 If you have any reason to suspect possible bacterial contamination, re-test the water.

 - Special circumstances in your household should also prompt a water test.
 Is someone in the house pregnant?
 Are your elderly parents visiting or moving in?
 Is anyone experiencing un-explained gastrointestinal illness (vomiting, diarrhea)?
 Is there a noticeable change to the color, taste, or odor of your water?
 All of these suggest a water test is likely needed.

 Being a private well owner effectively makes you a water system operator.
-To repeat, the responsibility for ensuring your water is safe is on you and you alone.
 Regular water testing is the best way to ensure the quality of the water your family is using for cooking, drinking, and even bathing.
 It’s a changing world, and many of the factors affecting water quality are out of your control.
 It’s no longer reasonable to test your water when the well is built and then forget it.
 Water quality changes.
 Land use changes.
 Weather patterns change.
-Routine water testing is just the smart – and safe – thing to do.
+Routine water testing is just the smart thing to do.
 And even if your water test comes back okay, at some point, it’s worth repeating.